CarloWood/systemd-netns/README.md

 in the netns `NSNAME`.

-It is possible to put the first device also in a netns by defining `NSNAME_OUTSIDE` (in, for example, `/etc/conf.d/netns/veth-NSNAME.conf`) but then one must assure that `netns_name@NSNAME_OUTSIDE.service` is active before `netns-veth@NSNAME.service` is activated.
+It is possible to put the first device also in a netns by defining `NSNAME_OUTSIDE` (in, for example, `/etc/conf.d/netns/veth-NSNAME.conf`) but then one must assure that `netns_name@NSNAME_OUTSIDE.service` is active before `netns_outside-veth@NSNAME.service` is activated.
 This can be done as follows:

 ```shell
 $ sudo systemctl edit netns_outside-veth@NSNAME.service